 QIF format has many variants, make sure to select correct QIF variant for your Quicken version or other personal finance or accounting software.

 QIF format is a great format supporting categories and tags.
-Quicken was discouraging the QIF format until 2018, but still all Windows versions import it fine (since Quicken 2018, QIF file is "officially" supported).
+Quicken was discouraging the QIF format until 2018, but still, all Windows versions import it fine (since Quicken 2018, QIF file is "officially" supported).

-Quicken 2015 and 2016 for Windows before update to switch to a new Quicken ID had issue with QIF import and QIF files should be imported through proxy cash accounts.
+Quicken 2015 and 2016 for Windows before update to switch to a new Quicken ID had an issue with QIF import and QIF files should be imported through proxy cash accounts.